 Using tracing paper, three of the designs were copied and transferred on contact paper, using an X-acto knife the designs were cut out.

-It feels kind of crazy peeling off the plastic material from the paper for the first time, it tends to roll and it looks very messy.
+Peeling off the plastic material from the paper for the first time feels kind of crazy; it tends to roll, and it looks very messy.

-The great thing about Contact paper is, it sticks, but you can separate it without damaging it.
-Once that battle is over, the templates are going to look like this on the floor.
+The great thing about Contact paper is that it sticks, but you can separate it without damaging it.
+Once that battle is over, the templates will look like this on the floor.

-I used regular white acrylic paint to fill in the designs with a sponge brush.
+I used regular white acrylic paint to fill the designs with a sponge brush.

-Peeling off the Contact paper and placing it on a new spot was not a problem from the second time on, it didn't roll any longer, and it adhered nicely every time.
+Peeling off the Contact paper and placing it on a new spot was not a problem from the second time on.
+It didn't roll anymore, and it adhered nicely every time.

 The design I had the most trouble with was the leaf.
 Mostly thin lines, it always required more time to set it in place.

-The one I liked the most was the circle's flower, an easy pattern to cut out and paint.
+The stencil I liked the most was the circle's flower, an easy pattern to cut out and paint.

 A small brush was used to delineate all around two of the figures.